tendermint/tendermint/docs/rfc/rfc-006-event-subscription.md

    This would make it easy to disable or firewall outside access to sensitive RPC methods, without blocking access to event subscription (and vice versa).
+   This is probably worth doing, even if we don't take any of the other steps described here.

 2. **Use a different protocol for event subscription.** There are various ways we could approach this, depending how much we're willing to shake up the